jzebker/Pewlett_Hackard_Analysis/README.md

 </tbody>
 </table>

-(2) We can also look at retiring employees by department insted of title.
+(2) We can also look at [retiring employees by department](https://github.com/jzebker/Pewlett_Hackard_Analysis/blob/main/Queries/retirees_by_dept.sql) instead of title.